Tired of fumbling with mid clamps and other home-made spacers you’ve stuck between two solar panels? You’ve come to the right place!

 We recommend the Mod Spacer Peg if you tend to work on large, relatively flat arrays.
 It is suitable for residential, commercial and utility-scale jobs.
 The Peg cannot collapse for easy removal like the Cam, but unlike the Cam (or a mid clamp), it can be perched on the upper edge of a single solar panel.
 Some installers find this speeds up their workflow.
 Large arrays can be installed faster using the Peg in its “bar mode,” where several spacers are mounted to a stick of EMT.

-The Mod Spacer is still in development, but it’s a hit with our field testers.
-We’re constantly improving the product, so what you receive might look a little different from the photos above.
-We’d love to hear what you think of the Spacer – please leave a review on this page or contact us with your comments!
+As with every Slick Tool, we’re constantly revising and improving this product using feedback from our awesome field testers and customers.
+What you receive might look a little different from the photos above.
+We’d love to hear what you think of the product– please leave a review on this page or send us your thoughts!